-No orchard in Montana can survive, let alone thrive, without some form of irrigation.
-Annual precipitation often hovers around 14 inches, much of this falling during winter months when trees are dormant.
-Apples require around 20 inches (1.7 ac-ft) of water during the growing season meaning supplemental water from an irrigation ditch or a well must be applied (Handley, 2018).
-How much and how often that water is applied is also important to the overall health of the trees.
-The sometimes drastic day to day changes in weather unique to the mountainous west result in different rates of water use by trees in a short period of time.
+Annual precipitation in Montana averages 14 inches, with much of this falling during winter months when trees are dormant.
+Apples require around 20 inches (1.7 ac-ft) of water during the growing season, meaning supplemental water from an irrigation ditch or a well must be applied (Handley, 2018).
+The correct volume and frequency of irrigation is important to the overall health of the trees.
+The often extreme day-to-day variability in weather occurring in the mountainous west results in corresponding variability in water uptake rates in the orchard.
 These conditions make irrigation scheduling extremely important to ensure trees are not over or under watered, particularly during times of the season where risk for diseases like fire blight may be high or at crucial stages of fruit development and nutritional uptake.

 Understanding your water resource

-Growers must first understand their water rights including annual volume limits, flow rates and where water can be used (place of use) to ensure their water resource is appropriate to the location and size of the orchard desired.
-If you are unsure of your water right contact the Montana Department of Natural Resources and Conservation.
+Growers must understand their water rights including annual volume limits, flow rates and where water can be used (place of use) to determine whether their water resource is appropriate to the location and size of the planned orchard.
+To learn more about water rights, contact the Montana Department of Natural Resources and Conservation.
 A Buyer's Guide to Montana Water Rights also contains several resources for landowners to assess the water right connected to their property and evaluate their legal right to use it.
 MSU's Extension Water Quality program also provides additional resources for Montana residents using water for irrigation.
-Your local ditch company may provide additional assistance for understanding irrigation in your community and your local NRCS office will also provide resources for determining the most efficient irrigation system for your particular use.
+Your local ditch company may provide assistance for understanding irrigation in your community and your local NRCS office will also provide resources for determining the most efficient irrigation system for your particular use.

-Once you have confirmed how much water you have to use and where it can be applied, you can determine if you have sufficient water to irrigate the size of orchard desired.
-This can be done by dividing the water available in ac-ft by 1.7 ac-ft (the amount used by most apples) to determine the number of acres you can water.
-For example if you have determined you have 8 ac-ft of water to use during the growing season you can water 4.7 acres of apples (8 ac-ft/1.7 ac-ft).
-Be careful to also consider the flow rate available to you and the efficiency of your irrigation system when determining how much you can actually apply as this will influence how much water you need to irrigate your orchard.
+Once you have confirmed how much water is available and where it can be applied, you can calculate whether you have sufficient water to irrigate the size of your orchard.
+Divide the water available in ac-ft by 1.7 ac-ft (the amount used by most apples) to determine the number of acres you can water.
+For example, if you have 8 ac-ft of water to use during the growing season, you can water 4.7 acres of apples (8 ac-ft/1.7 ac-ft).
+Also consider the flow rate and the efficiency of your irrigation system when determining how much you can apply, as this will influence how much water you need to irrigate your orchard.
 Sprinkler and drip systems used for most orchard applications range in efficiency from 75-90% (Handley, 2018).

 Irrigation system design